twitter-archive/clockworkraven/README.md

        [Resque's instructions for installing Redis](https://github.com/defunkt/resque/#installing-redis).
        By default Clockwork Raven assumes your Redis server is running on `localhost:6379`.
 If this isn't the case, edit config/resque.yml.
-       You'll also need to start up some background workers -- just run `rake raven:resque` to start up 4 background workers.
-You can start up more background workers by passing an argument to the rake task:
-       `rake raven:resque[16]` will start up 16 background workers.
     4. In a production environment (e.g. any environment where Clockwork Raven will be accessible to users), it should be run over SSL to protect users' credentials when they log in.
 If you don't use SSL, these